Remote Sensing of the Global Environment

 Water Health for Local Economies

 Turns out, you can learn a lot about a lake’s health by studying algae.
 This is because it’s an indicator of the amount of nitrogen and phosphorous that is being fed into the lake.
-And reducing nutrients is important because it affects local economies that rely on freshwaters fisheries and tourism.
+And reducing nutrients is important because it affects local economies that rely on freshwater fisheries and tourism.

 Using multispectral and hyperspectral sensors, we can better understand the biochemical properties of algae blooms.
 Furthermore, we can map out dead zones where the lake is unable to support marine life.